-Secondary career and technical education programs in Mississippi face many challenges resulting from sweeping educational reforms at the national and state levels.
-Schools and teachers are increasingly being held accountable for providing true learning activities to every student in the classroom.
+Secondary CTE programs in Mississippi face many challenges resulting from sweeping educational reforms at the national and state levels.
+Schools and teachers are increasingly being held accountable for providing applied learning activities to every student in the classroom.
 This accountability is measured through increased requirements for mastery and attainment of competency as documented through both formative and summative assessments.
+This document provides information, tools, and solutions that will aid students, teachers, and schools in creating and implementing applied, interactive, and innovative lessons.
+Through best practices, alignment with national standards and certifications, community partnerships, and a hands-on, student-centered concept, educators will be able to truly engage students in meaningful and collaborative learning opportunities.

 The courses in this document reflect the statutory requirements as found in Section 37-3-49, Mississippi Code of 1972, as amended (Section 37-3-46).
 In addition, this curriculum reflects guidelines imposed by federal and state mandates (Laws, 1988, Ch.
 487, §14; Laws, 1991, Ch.
 423, §1; Laws, 1992, Ch.
-519, §4 eff. from and after July 1, 1992; Carl D. Perkins Vocational Education Act IV, 2007; and No Child Left Behind Act of 2001).
+519, §4 eff. from and after July 1, 1992; Carl D. Perkins Vocational Education Act IV, 2007; and Every Student Succeeds Act, 2015).